AdobeDocs/experience-platform.fr-FR/help/catalog/api/create-dataset.md

 title: Création d’un jeu de données
 topic: developer guide
 translation-type: tm+mt
-source-git-commit: bd9884a24c5301121f30090946ab24d9c394db1b
+source-git-commit: 73a492ba887ddfe651e0a29aac376d82a7a1dcc4
 workflow-type: tm+mt
-source-wordcount: '203'
+source-wordcount: '197'
-ht-degree: 2%
+ht-degree: 70%

 ---

 # Création d’un jeu de données

-Pour créer un jeu de données à l’aide de l’API Catalogue, vous devez connaître la `$id` valeur du schéma XDM (Experience Data Model) sur lequel le jeu de données sera basé.
-Une fois que vous disposez de l’ID de schéma, vous pouvez créer un jeu de données en envoyant une requête POST au point de `/datasets` terminaison dans l’API Catalogue.
+In order to create a dataset using the [!DNL Catalog] API, you must know the `$id` value of the [!DNL Experience Data Model] (XDM) schema on which the dataset will be based.
+Once you have the schema ID, you can create a dataset by making a POST request to the `/datasets` endpoint in the [!DNL Catalog] API.

 >[!NOTE]
 >
->Ce document traite uniquement de la création d&#39;un objet de jeu de données dans le catalogue.
-Pour obtenir des instructions complètes sur la création, le remplissage et le contrôle d&#39;un jeu de données, consultez le [didacticiel](../datasets/create.md)suivant.
+>This document only covers how to create a dataset object in [!DNL Catalog].
+Pour obtenir des instructions complètes sur la création, le remplissage et la surveillance d’un jeu de données, reportez-vous au [tutoriel](../datasets/create.md) suivant.

 **Format d’API**